-relational Microsoft Access (current full name Microsoft Office Access) is a Microsoft Office, packaged with Microsoft from database management system with a Microsoft Jet Database Engine which combines the relational Professional .graphical user interface
+Microsoft Access (current full name Microsoft Office Access) is a relational database management system from Microsoft, packaged with Microsoft Office Professional which combines the relational Microsoft Jet Database Engine with a graphical user interface.

-, Microsoft SQL Server stored in Access/Jet, dataMicrosoft Access can use data and software developers-compliant data container.
-Skilled ODBC, or any Oracle programmers.
-Relatively unskilled application software use it to develop architects and non-programmer "power users" can use it to build simple applications.
-It supports (OO) techniques but falls short of being a fully OO development object-orientedsome tool.
+Microsoft Access can use data stored in Access/Jet, Microsoft SQL Server, Oracle, or any ODBC-compliant data container.
+Skilled software developers and data architects use it to develop application software.
+Relatively unskilled programmers and non-programmer "power users" can use it to build simple applications.
+It supports some object-oriented (OO) techniques but falls short of being a fully OO development tool.

-Microsoft Access was also the name of a communications program from and other programs.
-This Microsoft ProCommMicrosoft, meant to compete with Access proved a failure and was dropped.
+Microsoft Access was also the name of a communications program from Microsoft, meant to compete with ProComm and other programs.
+This Microsoft Access proved a failure and was dropped.
 Years later Microsoft reused the name for its database software.